Board of Believers (Advisory Board)

 Both books have resulted in readers, and those who have heard Regina speak across the U.S., adopting older foster youth and becoming first time foster parents.
 Her story has also prompted youth to react such as a Long Island teen, Ryan O’Day, creating an annual event called Teens Gotta Believe, where he raises community awareness about the need for adoptive parents for older foster youth in his community and raises funds for You Gotta Believe.

-Regina is the parent of a young adult who aged out of the NYC foster care system parentless at the age of 21 while putting herself through college.
-Her daughter who moved in with Regina at the age of 21 has graduated college, works full time and is preparing for graduate school – with the security of a parent who is wholly supportive of her.
+Through You Gotta Believe, Regina became a parent of a young adult who aged out of the NYC foster care system parentless at the age of 21 while putting herself through college.
+Since then, her daughter who moved in with Regina at the age of 21, graduated college, obtained her Masters of Social Work, is working full time assisting older foster youth aging out of the system, and is building a healthy family of her own– all with the security of a parent who is wholly supportive of her.